 We also work with young people who may have offended, or are likely to offend.

-- 240 people contact us every day with concerns about a child
+people contact us with concerns about a child every day

-- 100 assessments are done every day to determine what support is needed for children and their families
+assessments are done to determine what support is needed for children and families every day

 Putting things right, 30 years on

 In 1988, the landmark Puao-te-Ata-tu report examined racism and inequity within the Department of Social Welfare.

 Almost 3 decades later, an Expert Advisory Panel was established in 2015 to review New Zealand’s care and protection system.

 Iwi and Māori, children and young people, whānau and caregivers told the Panel about their poor experiences and outcomes.

 Oranga Tamariki was established in 2017 to respond to their voices and deliver on our obligations under Te Tiriti o Waitangi (the Treaty of Waitangi).

 We acknowledge we still have a way to go to strengthen our practice and build our cultural competency.

 This has come through strongly in the reviews of our practice following our attempt to bring a Māori baby into care in Hastings in May 2019.